HarrisonHemstreet/go-ws/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-- Go 1.x (replace with your specific version)
+- Go 1.21.6
 - Docker and Docker Compose
 - PostgreSQL (setup via Docker Compose)
+- PgAdmin4 (setup via Docker Compose)

 ### Installing